 By relying on cloud providers for processing and speed, insurance companies can better utilize and access massive datasets, like those produced by telemetrics and smart home devices, says Furtado.

 One Belgian insurance company has already embraced cloud computing for improved processing speed.
 AG Insurance and its parent company, Ageas, recently switched to a Microsoft-based cloud to ensure that insurance customers could be served effectively in the EU’s increasingly onerous regulatory environment.

 “The calculation workflow for our valuation platform requires support from a huge number of servers, which are using during closing periods but also ad-hoc analysis periods.
 There are different loads running on different environments, and we need scalability everywhere,” says Koenraad Schoeters, director of the Ageas Model Implementation Team.

 Cloud-based computing provides that scalability, allowing AG Insurance to continue meeting regulatory requirements while improving service for customers.

 Decentralizing data also makes it easier to de-silo an insurance business.
 Cloud storage makes key information accessible regardless of an employee’s physical location, as long as the employee provides the correct login credentials or other identification.

 “Using cloud technology enables companies to store information up in the cloud and provide access to employees who need it,” says Angelique Ruzicka at Risk Heads.
 When insurance staff have access to key data, they can better provide the personalized, seamless service insurance customers demand.

-Cloud computing continues to develop, as do the regulations that govern it.
+Use cases for cloud computing in insurance continue to develop, as do the regulations that govern it.
 Insurance companies seeking to use the cloud to enhance their current strengths have several paths to consider in the future.

 Tasked with the responsibility to manage and protect massive amounts of sensitive data, many insurance companies hesitate to place this information in the hands of a third party.